tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/客户端 API/SDK API（新版）/SDK API（C++）_intl_en.md

 ## Conversation List APIs

-The conversation list includes elements such as conversation node, conversation name, group name, last message, and unread message count.
+The conversation list is the list a user sees on the first screen after logging in to WeChat or QQ.
+It includes elements such as conversation node, conversation name, group name, last message, and unread message count.

 | API                                                                                                       | Description                                                                                                                                                                            |
 | ------------------------------------------------------------ | ---------------- |